JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

   Instead, refer to `Foo`.
 * The FQN is used for the first reference to an interface, class, or package on a page.
   Rather than `AnAction`, introduce it as `com.intellij.openapi.actionSystem.AnAction`.
-  Subsequent references on the page can be `AnAction`.
+  Later references on the page can be `AnAction`.
   Exception: the FQN is not used with a GitHub [link](#links).
 * Method names always use empty parentheses: "call `bar()` to apply."
   Method names are prefixed with the class/interface name when needed for clarity: `Foo.bar()`.